Our Future Planetarium system

 Projector is operated via a handheld remote control.

 How will volunteers learn to use the new system?

-is required other than reading the user manual and using the free lesson plans.
+- No special operator training is required other than reading the user manual and using the free lesson plans.